-AudioUK is a member of the Department for Digital, Culture Media and Sport (DCMS) Broadcasting, Film and Production Working Group and has produced guidance for working safely in audio production during the COVID-19 pandemic.
-This guidance has been prepared in consultation with DCMS and with input from audio professionals, content producers and broadcasters, the music industry, industry bodies, unions and the devolved administrations in Wales, Scotland and Northern Ireland.
+AudioUK was a member of the Department for Digital, Culture Media and Sport (DCMS) Broadcasting, Film and Production Working Group which operated during much of 2020.
+Working with the group, AudioUK produced guidance for working safely in audio production during the COVID-19 pandemic.
+This guidance was prepared in consultation with DCMS and with input from audio professionals, content producers and broadcasters, the music industry, industry bodies, unions and the devolved administrations in Wales, Scotland and Northern Ireland.

 Our guidance provides background information and risk assessment guidance for professional audio production, including making audio content for radio broadcast, podcasting, audiobooks and activities such as studio hire for the above.
 The guidelines include detail on compliance with essential requirements as well as additional considerations which may need to be addressed depending on the nature of your business or activities.